 One of the First Hobbyist Rock Tumblers

 The first small-scale rock tumblers for hobbyist use were manufactured in the 1950s.
 Many of these early machines used metal paint cans as barrels.
-The metal barrels made the machines incredibly noisy.
-The paint can lids often came off from gas pressure or poor seating.
-And, a small dent in the barrel received a lot of abrasion from the moving materials inside, wearing it thin and resulting in a leak.
+Paint cans worked, but they were less than the ideal barrel for a number of reasons which included: 1) the metal barrels made the machines incredibly noisy; 2) the paint can lids often popped off when gas pressure built up in the tumbler barrel; and, 3) the grit and rocks tumbling in the barrel quickly abraded holes in the thin metal barrels.

 You Need a Barrel Silencer!

 The noise from rocks tumbling in the metal barrels was more than the average person was willing to tolerate.
-So an invention known as the "barrel silencer" was invented.
+So a rubber insert known as a "barrel silencer" was invented.

 The Rubber Barrel Innovation